ICCC-Platform/Air-Pollution-Image-Dataset-From-India-and-Nepal/README.md

 6. If you use this dataset for any purpose, please cite it as the source of the data in any publications or presentations, resulting from the use of this dataset.

-***7. If you are visiting our GitHub Repository please fork our repository if you find it useful.
-Forking our repository allows you to create your own copy of our repository, which you can modify and use as you wish.***

-***8. Also star our repository if you like it.
-Starring our repository is a way for people to show their support and appreciation for our work.***

 **Citation Request: You can cite our dataset as follows**